suhaasbadada/ehs/docs/RUN_COMMANDS.md

 Check that the system has write access to create log files

 ### Audit Log Issues
-The `audit_log.json` file is created in the project root directory automatically
+The `audit_log.json` file is created in the logs directory automatically

 ## Next Steps